5 Proven Ways to Save Money on Your Next Home Renovation

 4. Source Materials Yourself

 Contractors typically mark up materials 15-30%.
-By purchasing your own:
+If you are willing to shop:

 5. Phase Your Project

-Instead of doing everything at once, break large renovations into phases:
+Instead of doing everything at once, break a big renovation into phases:

-This lets you spread costs over time and take advantage of sales and seasonal pricing for each phase.
+You spread the cost over time and get to catch sales and seasonal pricing at each phase.

-*Use our free calculators to estimate costs before you start, so you can budget each phase accurately.*
+*Use the free calculators to estimate costs before you start, so you can budget each phase with real numbers.*